kwokkw/single-price-grid-component-master/README.md

 - Media query should be in rem, and it should target a smaller screen size, maybe around 50rem or so.
 - Performance-wise, it's better to link fonts in the <head> of the HTML then using @import.
+- if it is happening at totally different places to the design at the same screen widths then the reasons are:

+  - incorrect font styles (family or size)
+  - incorrect max width on the component

+Those are where your adjustments would need to be

 ### Continued development